-- Recall that a traditional mortgage is fixed rate, level payment, and fully amortized. - So the percentage of principal and interest (P&I) varying from month to month, creating accounting headaches. - Prepayment levels fluctuate with a host of factors, making the size and the timing of the cash flows unpredictable.
+- Recall that a traditional mortgage is fixed rate, level payment, and fully amortized. - So the percentage of principal and interest (P&I) varying from month to month, creating accounting headaches. - Prepayment levels fluctuate with a host of factors. - That makes the size and the timing of the cash flows unpredictable.

-Mortgage Pass-Throughs^a
+Mortgage Pass-Throughs $^{\rm a}$